 The Werf Restaurant at Boschendal

 Set in the revamped cellar of the Manor House at Boschendal estate, the Werf Restaurant is the perfect place to treat yourself to a delicious meal.
-This eatery focuses on presenting modern farm to table dining using the finest seasonal and ethically-sourced ingredients.
-With an emphasis on sustainability, chef Allistaire Lawrence has created a menu where diners can choose from three to five plates of across four categories of Garden, Ocean, Pasture and Sweet.
+This Franschhoek eatery focuses on presenting modern farm to table dining using the finest seasonal and ethically-sourced ingredients.
+With an emphasis on sustainability, chef Allistaire Lawrence has created a menu where diners can choose from three to five plates across four categories of Garden, Ocean, Pasture and Sweet.

 The majority of the menu includes fruits and vegetables from The Werf Food Garden, which can be viewed from the restaurant’s balcony.
-The dishes are constantly changing with the seasons, providing guests with freshest ingredients and best quality food that the season can offer.
+The dishes are constantly changing with the seasons, providing guests with the freshest ingredients and best quality food that the season can offer.
 Each meal evolves depending on the daily harvest and the creativity of the chefs.
 The wine list not only includes Boschendal wines but also a selection of the best organic and biodynamic wines in the country.

 For visitors who enjoy indulging in food and wine, the village of Franschhoek is a hub of award-winning fine dining restaurants and esteemed wine estates guaranteed to tantalise your tastebuds.
 This lovely town has something to keep everyone satisfied, from lush scenery and towering mountain ranges to luxury accommodation and historical attractions.